|

 There are a couple of decent existing tools for Solaris hardening (Titan, Jass, RQ-Kit) but all of them are still pretty raw and require an excellent knowledge of Solaris to be implemented properly.
 That actually might be a good thing: there is not and never will be "An Administering UNIX Security for Dummies".
 And in the age of outsourcing this is a good news for both highly qualified system administrators and, on the other side appliance makers and appliance market ;-)

-IMHO the minimum amount of such people in corporate IS is usually proportional to the at least a square of the company revenue in billons (government is a special case ;-).
+IMHO the percentage of clueless or redundant people in corporate IT is usually correlates with the square of the company revenue in billons (government is a special case ;-).
 And it's this internal enemy that represents real "fifth column" in computer security, the problem that should not be underestimated.
 As Richard Forno aptly noted in one of his SecuryFocus columns "much of what constitutes the 'cyberterror threat' comes down to the poor management of systems critical to the security and viability of the United States."

 An often overlooked fact is that Unix is too complex an OS to be administered by dummies.
 Idiots sysadmins ( I mean here an incompetent sysadmin, who is not interested in Unix and does not work on improving his/her level of understanding of the system (an official definition "...a cretin, morpohodite, or old COBOL programmer selected to be the system administrator by a committee of cretins, morphodites, and old COBOL programmers." :-) by themselves are the biggest security risk to the system they administer, IMHO much bigger risk than hackers...